What is glaucoma?

 - Supplements: Vitamin C and/or antioxidant supplements in general may be useful.

 Also: Stop smoking; smoking has been shown to contribute to the condition.
-Smoking marijuana, however, has been shown to lower intraocular pressure, but it may be that synthetic analogues of THC, the active ingredient in marijuana, are a better bet as more can be ingested without lung irritation.
+Using cannabis, however, has been shown to lower intraocular pressure, but it may be that synthetic analogues of THC, the active ingredient in cannabis, are a better bet as more can be ingested without lung irritation.